 The Day of the Dead

 Every year in the month of November Mexico celebrates the festivities of the Day of the Dead (Día de los Muertos).
-By initiative and the contributions of Dolores Olmedo the Anahuacalli Museum has also celebrated these festivities for more than 50 years; setting inside the museum, an altar of the dead dedicated to Diego Rivera, with huge cardboard stylized bodies.
+Then, by initiative and the contributions of Dolores Olmedo the Anahuacalli Museum has also celebrated these festivities for more than 50 years; by setting inside the museum, an altar of the dead dedicated to Diego Rivera, with huge cardboard stylized bodies.

 Huge cardboard stylized bodies